10 Best Research Mentorship Programs

 Eligibility: Applicants must currently be a high school sophomore or junior (outstanding 9th graders accepted on a case-by-case basis)

-UC Santa Barbara holds a summer program each year that is focused on providing students with deep research opportunities.
+UC Santa Barbara holds a summer program each year that is focused on providing students with research opportunities.
 In the program, students spend 30-40 hours per week working with their research mentor and building a research presentation.
 The program also provides university credit with two additional courses as part of the program - research presentation techniques and introduction to research.

 This program is unique because it allows students to be exposed to a wide variety of interdisciplinary research topics, and then rank a selection of projects they would like to work on.
 They offer programs in 24 different areas including the sciences, social sciences, and humanities.
 All students will choose a project and a research mentor (graduate student, postdoc, or faculty) to conduct hands-on, university-level research with.